MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 * Prerequisites to install your app.
 * How to configure security settings and permissions

-To learn and understand how an IT admin can configure your app, see [Help IT admins get your app adopted by their users] (#step-2-help-admins-to-do-app-config-and-rollout-for-their-users).
-Also, see the [Documentation for IT admins and decision makers](#recap-of-the-documentation-requirements-for-it-admins), which contains a checklist of best practices and information required for an IT admin that needs to be included.
+To learn and understand how an IT admin can configure your app, see [Help IT admins get your app adopted by their users](#help-admins-to-do-app-configuration-and-rollout-for-their-users).
+Also, see the [Documentation for IT admins and decision makers](#documentation-requirements-for-it-admins), which contains a checklist of best practices and information required for an IT admin that needs to be included.

 ### User guide to describe features to users